 The Exceptional Family Member Program supports military families with special medical and educational needs.

-A family member with special needs can be a spouse/significant other, child or dependent adult who:
+A family member with special needs can be a spouse or other dependent adult, or child who:

 - Requires medical services for a chronic condition